ind9/starcluster_hadoop_plugin/README.md

 MOUNT_PATH = /home/climate
 ```

 The cluster user in above configuration was used to run the Hadoop job.
-The Hadoop user was reserved for superuser purposes.
-Lastly, the 'volume climate' section was used to mount Amazon's climate public data set for analysis using Hadoop.
+Next the user 'hadoop' was reserved for superuser purposes.
+Lastly, the 'volume climate' section was used to mount the Amazon's climate public data set.

 As the config file shows, Hadoop can be run across Amazon EC2 micro instances.
 If micro instances are used set the number of maximum map tasks to one since system memory is very limited on these instance types.